ksatirli/place/README.md

    | |____  | | | | | (_| | | | | |
     \_____| |_| |_|  \__,_| |_| |_|

-    Prep your machine using Ansible and Brew.
+    Prep your machine using Ansible and Homebrew.

    Configuration:
      user:     		<your username>